 Medicare provider number restriction

 Section 19AB of the Health Insurance Act (the Act) restricts OTDs and FGAMS from accessing Medicare benefits arrangements for a period of generally 10 years from the date of their first Australian medical registration.
-These restrictions are referred to as the ‘the10 year moratorium requirement’.
+These restrictions are referred to as the ‘the 10 year moratorium’.

-Medicare Australia is responsible for applying to the Department of Healthfor a section 19AB exemption on behalf of an OTD as part of the Medicare provider number application process.
+Medicare Australia is responsible for sending requests to the Department of Health for a section 19AB exemption on behalf of an OTD or FGAMS as part of the Medicare provider number application process.
 The Department has a statutory timeframe of 28 days to process applications for section 19AB exemptions.

-Also, OTDs and FGAMS who are Australian permanent residents or citizens and those who have yet to gain fellowship of a specialist college or vocational recognition are subject to Section 19AA of the Act.
-This group of OTDs and FGAMS is required to work under Section 3GA programs.
+Also, OTDs and FGAMS who are Australian permanent residents or citizens and have yet to gain fellowship of a specialist college or vocational recognition are subject to Section 19AA of the Act.
+This group of OTDs and FGAMS is required to work under a Section 3GA program.